distributed-system-analysis/pbench/docs/API/metadata.md

 that's not inherent to the representation of the user's performance metrics.
 Most of this is not of much use to external clients, but can be observed.

-The exception is `server.deletion`, which is a time after which the Pbench Server may choose to delete the dataset.
+The exception is `server.deletion`, which is a date after which the Pbench Server may choose to delete the dataset.
 This is computed when a dataset is received based on user profile preferences and server configuration; but it can be modified by the owner of the dataset, as long as the new timestamp remains